pybop-team/PyBOP/README.md

 pip install pybop==v24.3
 ```

 To check that PyBOP is installed correctly, run one of the examples in the following section.
 For a development installation, see the [Contribution Guide](https://github.com/pybop-team/PyBOP/blob/develop/CONTRIBUTING.md#Installation).
-More installation information is available in our [documentation](https://pybop-docs.readthedocs.io/en/latest/installation.html) and the [extended installation instructions](https://docs.pybamm.org/en/latest/source/user_guide/installation/gnu-linux-mac.html) for PyBaMM.
+More installation information is available in our [documentation](https://pybop-docs.readthedocs.io/en/latest/installation.html) and [PyBaMM's installation guide](https://docs.pybamm.org/en/latest/source/user_guide/installation/index.html).

 ## 📖 Citing PyBOP